NathanaelGo/the-halcyon-cradle/Deities/Deus Zignus.md

 Not a real god - originally a head in the clouds scholar Choose to study the stars when it was outlawed

+Exploded (At the epicenter of Nossian explosion - was one of the many causes)